FraunhoferIOSB/FAAAST-Service/docs/source/interfaces/endpoint.md

 Currently, only the `compressed` DPP serialization format is supported and is the default value for requests to the API.

+### Configuration

+The DPP endpoint is configured like the HTTP endpoint, with the only difference being the required `@class`: `de.fraunhofer.iosb.ilt.faaast.service.endpoint.dpp.DppEndpoint`.
+If HTTP and DPP endpoint are needed, they need to be configured to run on different ports.

 ## OPC UA